Selene (comics): Becoming the Black Queen

+Selene plots to destroy the Hellfire Club by gathering an army of young mutants with help from the Gamesmaster.
+Under her authority, the Upstarts engage in a killing spree that will lead to them being granted a prize, described as "being the next best thing to immortality" by the Gamemaster.
+Selene is betrayed by Trevor Fitzroy and kept in a torture device that repeatedly rips her flesh from her body.
+Selene is later freed by Amanda Sefton, though the torture has left her weak and scarred.

-Selene then returned to her post as the Black Queen of the Hellfire Club, after striking a deal with the demon Blackheart and seemingly throwing out the rest of the Inner Circle.
-She offered Sunspot the position of Black Rook, which the latter initially refused but then accepted when Selene and Blackheart revealed that doing so would allow them to resurrect the spirit of Juliana Sandoval, the girl who died saving Sunspot's life when the latter first joined the New Mutants.
-Sunspot had no choice to accept and become Selene's protégé.
+Selene returns to the Hellfire Club after striking a deal with the demon Blackheart and seemingly throwing out the rest of the Inner Circle.
+She offers Sunspot the position of Black Rook, which the latter initially refused but then accepted when Selene and Blackheart revealed that doing so would allow them to resurrect Juliana Sandoval, the girl who died saving Sunspot's life when the latter first joined the New Mutants.
+Sunspot is forced to accept and become Selene's protégé.

-But with Shaw's return to the Hellfire Club, Selene was trapped inside the catacombs under the Hellfire Club.
-However, she gained limited mobility from an alliance with Donald Pierce.
-When the X-Men, including Rachel arrived, during a membership change in the Hellfire Club, Selene plotted to use Rachel to completely free herself.
-She followed Rachel to Hong Kong via a transport portal and saved the female from being corrupted by a telepathic agent of Courtney Ross who was trying to become the next White Queen.
-This move was only a prelude to Selene taking over Rachel's mind, but Marvel Girl was too strong for Selene and expelled her, keeping Selene trapped for a time beneath the Hellfire Club headquarters.
+Following Sebastian Shaw's return to the Hellfire Club, Selene is trapped inside the catacombs under the Hellfire Club's base.
+However, she gains limited mobility from an alliance with Donald Pierce.
+When the X-Men and Rachel Summers arrive, Selene plots to use Rachel to completely free herself.
+She follows Rachel to Hong Kong via a transport portal and saves her from being corrupted by a telepathic agent of Courtney Ross who was trying to become the next White Queen.
+Rachel overpowers Selene and expels her, returning her to her prison.

 After M-Day

-Selene was one of the few mutants to retain her powers after the events of M-Day.

-Selene (disguised as an old woman) befriends Wither and they live together in Mutant Town.
-She encourages him to use his powers and not be afraid of his natural gifts.
-She then asks him if he would use his powers to save his or her life.
-She had been killing a large number of people by draining their life-forces, and during her last feeding her disguise was spotted by a witness.
-She reveals to Wither that Laurie has died, while he was away.
-Later she is attacked by the police and managed to kill two of them before being shot multiple times.
-Wither arrives and kills the other two officers, only for Selene to drop her disguise, telling him she is immortal and that they are two of a kind and should be together.
-She tells Wither that she will be his queen if he agrees, then kisses him, and he consents.
+Selene is one of the few mutants to retain her powers after the events of M-Day.
+Selene, disguised as an old woman, befriends Wither and encourages him to embrace his power to decay anything he touches.
+Selene is later attacked by the police and manages to kill two of them before being shot multiple times.
+Wither arrives and kills the other two officers, only for Selene to drop her disguise, telling him she is immortal and that they should be together.
+She tells Wither that she will be his queen if he agrees, then kisses him, which he consents to.

 Eli Bard's offering

 Selene's relationship with Eli Bard is explained by Warpath to the other members of X-Force.
-It is revealed he had originally planned to sacrifice the Purifiers to Selene but changed his plans upon seeing Bastion reprogram an offspring of Magus.
-Using the Technarch transmode virus he reanimated the corpses in the burial grounds of the Apache tribe that he had decimated decades earlier along with Caliban.
+It is revealed he had originally planned to sacrifice the Purifiers to Selene, but changed his plans upon seeing Bastion reprogram an offspring of Magus.
+Using the transmode virus, he reanimated the corpses in the burial grounds of the Apache tribe that he had destroyed decades earlier along with Caliban.
 He presented them to Selene for the purpose of finding other dead mutants and resurrecting them by the same means, so that Bard can sacrifice them and their powers to her.